ChristinaLK/blog/content/python-prep.md

 framework above, is the extensive discussion of indexing in the very first part of the lesson.
 I may skip it entirely, or move it to the portion of the lesson on lists.
-And when I talk about lists, I will point out that it is a sidebar to our main goal (making smart choices), but we need to know about it in order to do other things.
+And when I talk about lists, I will point out that it is a sidebar to our main goal (making smart choices about how we solve this task using our programming skills), but we need to know about it in order to do other things.
 Also, while it's not a focus of the lesson, I will probably use the list portion to point out that your language probably has a "native" data type for lots of pieces of data and it's important to understand how at least the base type works in order to program effectively.

-Having thought this through, I'm planning to do a practice run this week (testing if it's worth it to juggle two notebooks, how long the typing will take if I expect people to follow me, where I need to cut and paste).
+I'm planning to do a practice run this week
+(testing if it's worth it to juggle two notebooks, how long the typing will take if I expect people to follow me, where I need to cut and paste, etc., etc.).
 I've printed out the lessons and will annotate them with things like which notebook to be using, when to break for exercises, etc.  I also need to create a page with my exercises of choice, and (several hours later) I hope to be ready.